RAPZ0D/Neural-Network-Python/README.md

 CNNs excel in processing structured data like images, learning hierarchical representations, and extracting intricate features—fundamental in modern computer vision applications.

-The Images Explain how the Convolution Neural Network works:
+The Images will Explain how the Convolution Neural Network works:

 **Architecture of CNNs**